Skip to content

 Deforestation

-Under deforestation (or Deforestation of the forests) one understands the Increasing removal of forests through overexploitation, clearing or damming and, in general, the simultaneous, large-scale Felling trees.
+Under deforestation (or Deforestation) one understands the Increasing elimination of forests through overexploitation, clearing, or overlogging as well as generally the simultaneous, large-scale Tree felling.

 Related articles: